-And the polar bear still doesn’t have complete federal protection.
+Unfortunately, oil and gas drilling in the Alaskan Arctic — including the Willow project, which we're fighting — still threatens polar bears and the entire Arctic ecosystem.
+And polar bears still don't have complete federal protection.
 When former Interior Secretary Dirk Kempthorne announced that the polar bear would be listed as threatened, he simultaneously vowed he wouldn't let the listing affect U.S. climate policy, executing an illegal final “4(d)” rule exempting greenhouse gas emissions — by far the leading threat to the bear — from regulation under the Endangered Species Act.
-We immediately challenged the rule, made final in December 2008, and fought to change the polar bear’s status from “threatened” to the more protective “endangered” — in which case the rule would have to be tossed.
-In December 2011, a year after Interior Secretary Ken Salazar refused to upgrade the bear’s status, a judge struck down the Bush rule and ordered a new rule — putting the bear’s fate directly in Obama’s hands.
+We immediately challenged the rule and are still fighting to change polar bears' status from “threatened” to the more protective “endangered” — in which case the rule will have to be tossed.

 So far, the Center's work has helped polar bears keep their protected status even after legal appeals to the bear's listing on several fronts, and we're still working to save these majestic animals from the deadly jaws of oil exploration and catastrophic climate change.